alephnode/alephnode/src/pages/05-treading-critical-rendering/index.md

 What is CSSOM?
 Well, most websites have styles associated with their markup.
 Just how the lines in the HTML file were parsed and converted into a node-ripe tree structure, the styles related to the asset are given the same treatment.
 The resulting object is known as the CSSOM.

 When the browser encounters a linked stylesheet or any other asset, it sends the request for said asset back to the server.
-During this time, its blocked from rendering the page until the response is returned.
+During this time, it's blocked from rendering the page until the response is returned.
 This is why CSS is commonly referred to as <b>render-blocking</b>.

 If you think about it, this makes sense.
 The browser is aware that styles matter to the rendering process ahead, and it needs to interpret the information received as a whole due to the cascading nature of styles (hence the name, CSS).